-We provide physicians with the opportunity for meaningful professional development to enable them to help every child live the healthiest and most fulfilling life possible.
+We provide physicians and physician assistants (PAs) with meaningful quality improvement learning activities that will better enable them to help every child live the healthiest and most fulfilling life possible.

-Our program is an innovative leader in professional development, research, quality improvement, medical education and compassion for children, their families and the pediatric workforce.
+Our program is an innovative leader in professional development, research, quality improvement, medical education, and equity in pursuit of better outcomes for children, young adults, their families, and the pediatric workforce.